KxSystems/docs/docs/basics/ipc.md

 ## Listen for connections

-A kdb+ process can define a [listening port](listening-port.md) at start-up or at runtime. kdb+ can receive messages over TCP, UDS (unix domain sockets), named pipes or a range of 3rd party middlewares (e.g. Kafka, Solace, etc)
+A kdb+ process can define a [listening port](listening-port.md) at start-up or at runtime. kdb+ can receive messages over TCP, UDS (unix domain sockets), named pipes or a range of third party middlewares (for example, Kafka, Solace, and so on).

 ## Connecting